marlontamo/Customer/README.md

-# customer crud system using codeiniter
+# customer crud system using codeigniter